abinit/abinit/doc/tutorial/eph4zpr.md

 # Zero-point renormalization of the band gap and temperature-dependent band structures

-This tutorial explains how to compute the electron self-energy due to phonons, evaluate the zero-point renormalization (ZPR) of the band gap, obtain spectral functions and temperature-dependent band structures.
+This tutorial explains how to compute the electron self-energy due to phonons, compute the zero-point renormalization (ZPR) of the band gap, temperature-dependent band gaps and spectral functions.
-We start with a very brief overview of the many-body formalism in the context of the electron-phonon (e-ph) interaction, then we discuss how to compute the e-ph self-energy and perform typical convergence studies.
+We start with a very brief overview of the many-body formalism in the context of the electron-phonon (e-ph) interaction, then we discuss how to compute the e-ph self-energy and perform typical convergence studies using MgO as example.

 It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and response properties,